 With Catholics and Protestants aboard, Leonard Calvert, Cecil's younger brother, sailed 123 days on the Ark and the Dove and crossed the Atlantic; after sailing through the Chesapeake Bay and into the Potomac River, they landed on St. Clement's island on March 25, 1634, the feast of the Annunciation.
 They put up a cross there in honor of our Saviour Jesus Christ.
 The same day the Catholics gathered on shore for a Mass celebrated by one of the three Jesuit priests aboard, Father Andrew White SJ, who dedicated Maryland to Mary, the Mother of God.
 This was the first Roman Catholic Mass in the thirteen English-speaking colonies.
 To this day March 25 is celebrated as Maryland Day by the State of Maryland.

 The seventeenth century was a time of religious wars throughout Europe.
 England was no exception, which accounted for the various sects seeking religious freedom in the American colonies.
 The colonial history of Maryland was intertwined with events in England.
-King Charles I (1625-1649) was the second Stuart King, and followed his father King James l (who commissioned the King James Bible of 1611).
+King Charles I (1625-1649) was the second Stuart King, and followed his father King James I (who commissioned the King James Bible of 1611).
 King Charles married Henrietta Maria, the Catholic Princess of France in 1625.
+The Princess was named after her father Henry IV of France and signed her letters Henrietta while living in France.
 Protestant England was distressed with the Royal Family, because of the King's benevolence to Catholics, and because Henrietta took the royal children and her courtiers to Mass at her private chapel, and maintained her Catholic ties with the Pope and France.
-The struggle between the Monarchy and Parliament came to a head with King Charles l.
-King Charles was beheaded January 30, 1649.
+The struggle between the Monarchy and Parliament came to a head with King Charles I. King Charles was beheaded January 30, 1649.
 The Carolina states were named after King Charles I (Carolus in Latin), and Cape Henrietta Maria, at the juncture of the Hudson and James Bays in Northern Ontario, Canada, was named after the Queen.

 Leonard Calvert and the Catholics had a difficult time in Maryland from the very beginning, as religious tension in England spilled over to the American colonies.
-Maryland Catholics were outnumbered and conflict increased between Catholics and Protestants, especially after the Puritans, at the invitation of the Calverts, settled in Providence (now Annapolis) in 1648.
-To prevent strife, Cecil Calvert and the Maryland General Assembly formalized his original intent and passed the historic Toleration Act on April 21, 1649, a law to provide religious harmony among Christians.
-An Act Concerning Religion, which became known as The Toleration Act of Maryland, proved to be a compromise between Catholics and Protestants for toleration of all Christian religions.
+Maryland Catholics gradually became outnumbered and conflict increased between Catholics and Protestants, especially after the Puritans, at the invitation of the Calverts, settled in Providence (now Annapolis) in 1648.
+To prevent strife, Lord Baltimore Cecil Calvert and the Maryland General Assembly formalized his original intent and passed the historic Toleration Act on April 21, 1649, a law to provide religious harmony among Christians.
+An Act Concerning Religion, which became known as The Toleration Act of Maryland, proved to be a compromise between Catholics and Protestants for toleration of Trinitarian Christian religions.

 Both Catholics and the Toleration Act of Maryland continued to suffer a rocky road throughout the colonial history of Maryland, especially after the Glorious Revolution of England in 1688, when the Catholic King James II was deposed by his Protestant daughter Mary and her husband William of Orange.
 The control of Maryland colony was then transferred from the Catholic proprietor to the Crown, which enabled the Protestant majority in the Maryland Assembly to repeal the Toleration Act of Maryland in 1692.
 Subsequently, Catholics in Maryland were not allowed to hold public office or practice law, and not even allowed to celebrate Mass in public or provide religious education for their children!
 Jesuit missionaries in particular, who had converted both Indians and Protestants alike, suffered persecution.
 The Capital of Maryland was moved in 1695 from St. Mary's City to Annapolis, which was more central to the state and had grown wealthy through the slave trade.
-And after the death of Charles Calvert, the third Lord Baltimore who served from 1675 to 1715, Catholics lost the right to vote in 1718!
+The Anglican Church of England was established as the state Church in 1702, and Catholics were taxed for its support.
+In 1704, by order of the royal governor, the sheriff of St. Mary's County locked the doors of St. Mary's Chapel, which was later dismantled, brick by brick.
+And this was in the first colony that had been founded on the principle of religious toleration!
+The death of the Catholic Charles Calvert, the third Lord Baltimore (1675-1715), brought the Anglican Benedict Calvert (who died within two months) and his son the Anglican Charles Calvert II, the fifth Lord Baltimore, who served 1715-1751.
+Catholics subsequently lost the right to vote in 1718.

 During the War of 1812 against Britain, the British attacked Washington, and burned the Executive Mansion, the Capitol Building, and the Library of Congress.
 They then sailed back up the Chesapeake Bay to Baltimore and attacked Fort McHenry on September 13, 1814.
 Following the 25-hour British bombardment of Fort McHenry, Francis Scott Key was so moved to see the American Flag still flying at dawn of September 14 that he wrote The Star-Spangled Banner.